NicolasPllr1/nicolaspllr1.github.io/content/posts/quantization_intro.md

 ```

-This piece of code shows you how you can very easily download a model locally on your machine from the Hugging Face hub.
-Then, you can built-in utils from the transformers and torch librairies to look at the model size in bytes.
+This piece of code shows you how you can very easily download a model from the Hugging Face hub to your local machine.
+Then, you can leverage built-in utils from the transformers and torch librairies to look at and change the model size in bytes.

-Initially, weights are stored in the computer using 32 bits.
+Initially, weights are stored in the computer using 32-bit precision.
 This code forces the weights from 32 bits to a 16 bits representation in memory.
+You can see that GPT-2 orignally weights in at ~500 MB.
+After quantization, it's at ~250 MB - half the size as anticipated.

-This would be analogous to truncating a number in physics to account for the significance of digits.
+This transition from 32-bit to 16-bit precision is analogous to truncating a number in physics to account for the significance of digits.
 Essentially, we are saying :

 $$\pi \simeq 3.141592654 \simeq 3.1415$$